WELCOME TO Alpha Exploration

 Alpha Exploration Ltd is an Exploration Company, focused on the discovery of world class economic gold and base metals deposits in the highly prospective Arabian-Nubian shield that runs on either side of the Red Sea.

 The Company was established to pursue opportunities in a region of high geological prospectivity but limited historic exploration.
-Alpha has assembled a ‘Team’ of experienced ‘Explorers’ with excellent record of discovery and mine development in the region.
+Alpha has assembled a ‘Team’ of experienced ‘Explorers’ with an excellent record of discovery and mine development in the region.

 It was decided the initial focus for property acquisition should be in Eritrea and then the wider Arabian-Nubian Shield, where modern exploration is at an early stage and opportunities for significant discoveries remain.